 Actions Combination and Key Strokes

-Enlarge the display +
+Enlarge the display.
+Ctrl +

-Reduce the display
+Reduce the display.
+Ctrl & -

-Fit to Window =
+Fit to Window.
+Ctrl =

-Camera pan movement. 器 / or
+Camera pan movement.
+Ctrl & / or

-Enlarge a part of the window by drawing a rectangle with two opposing angles
+Enlarge a part of the window by drawing a rectangle with two opposing angles Ctrl

-+ or - Dynamic Zoom as a function of the point being aimed at
++ or - Dynamic Zoom depending on the target.

-Change 2D View Following the view, depress the keyboard key: 1 (Above), 2 (Front), 3 (Right), 4 (Left), 5 (Rear)
+Change 2D View.
+Depending on the view, press the of the keys on the keyboard: 1 (Above), 2 (Front), 3 (Right), 4 (Left), 5 (Rear)

-Previous view ¥ <
+Previous view. <

-Next View ¥ >
+Next View. 企 >

-Activate the Pop-up menu
+Activate the Pop-up menu.

-Force a movement on a 45° incremental scale. Î &
+Force a movement on a 45° incremental scale.